hashgraph/hedera-hcs-sxc-java/README.md

 This plugin provides a direct subscription to a mirror node which implements the same subscription API as the [open source mirror node project provided by Hedera] (https://github.com/hashgraph/hedera-mirror-node).
 Other mirror node projects may have different subscription APIs in which case new plug ins conforming to those mirror nodes' subscription APIs would be required.

-When in use, the plug in uses the configuration parameters from `config.yaml` (defined in the application's `src/main/resources`) to identify the IP address and port of the mirror node to subscribe to.
+When in use, the plug in uses the configuration parameters from a `config.yaml` file to identify the IP address and port of the mirror node to subscribe to.

 #### HCS-SXC-plugins-mirror-queue-artemis